protocol/research-website/content/posts/202207-probelab/index.md

 * Apply for our grants at [Radius](https://app.radius.space/) and come work with us!
 * Join the discussion at the [IPFS Discord server](https://discord.gg) at the #probe-lab channel.
 * We’re meeting virtually every week and physically once a quarter (at least) - you’re welcome to join!
 Join the Discord server to find out more.
-* Contribute your ideas for network measurements on our Github repository: [https://github.com/protocol/network-measurements](https://github.com/protocol/network-measurements).
+* Contribute your ideas for network measurements on our [GitHub repository](https://github.com/protocol/network-measurements).
 * Tell your friends!

 See you soon!
 We’ll be announcing the findings of our work here, so stay tuned!